 - Tableau Reader: It’s a free tool for viewing data insights created by Tableau Desktop or Tableau Public.
 It doesn’t support any form of editing or modification.

-Google Data Studio vs Tableau: Learning сurve
+Looker Studio vs Tableau: Learning сurve

 With great power comes great complexity is the story of Tableau.
 The interface is simple to use.
 But its numerous features make it best suited for seasoned data analysts.